Bedrock's Cairn Pro is an unusual take on a minimal…

 The Bedrock Cairn Pro is a lightweight sandal that swings well above its very low weight thanks to a fairly unique strap design and sole.

 I have never seen or worn the regular Cairn; the only difference between the regular Cairn and the Pro version is the material used for the sole.
 The Pro sole uses rubber that is supposed to be very sticky in wet, slick conditions.
 I live near the Potomac River and spend a lot of time in and around the water, so the extra few dollars for the seemed worthwhile.
-Bedrock makes its sandals in Northern California; the primary place to buy sandals from this Kickstarter-funded small company is via their website, but they also sell at a series of independent outdoors stores around the country (you won't find these on the usual websites or chains like REI).
+Bedrock makes its sandals in Northern California; the primary place to buy sandals from this Kickstarter-funded small company is via their website, but they also sell at a series of independent outdoors stores around the country.
+REI recently started selling them too.

 To put the weight in perspective, my size twelve pair of Cairn Pros weighs one pound on a digital scale—for the pair.
 My Chaco Z/2 sandals weigh 1.9 pounds for the pair.